All Posts

 Senior secondaryYears 11 to 1216 to 18

-• A child born in early August will usually wait until the following year.
+• A child who turns five on or after 1 August usually waits until the following year.

-• children who may benefit from another year before formal school.
+• whether another year before formal school may help.

 Moving into or out of NSW

-Moves involving NSW often create confusion because the 31 July rule is later than several other states.
-A child entering from Victoria, for example, may look young or old for the cohort depending on when they were born and when they started.
+NSW often creates comparison headaches because the 31 July line is later than several other states.
+A child moving from Victoria, the ACT, or Queensland into NSW can look young or old for the year level depending on birth date and previous schooling.

 Before you enrol: